-Monies invested in this Convenience Fund will be those of participating Illinois governments who are members of IMET.
-Any funds that an Illinois government can invest in under Illinois statutes are eligible for investment in the Convenience Series.
+Monies invested in this Convenience Series will be those of participating Illinois governments whose treasurers are members of the IMET.
+Any funds that an Illinois government can invest in under Illinois state statutes are eligible for investment in the Convenience Series.